expo/expo/docs/pages/versions/unversioned/sdk/localization.md

 ### `Localization.region`

-Region code for your device which came from Region setting in Language & Region.
+The region code for your device that comes from the Region setting under Language & Region on iOS.
 This value is always available on iOS, but might return `null` on Android or web.
 Ex: `US`, `NZ`, `null`.

 ### `Localization.isoCurrencyCodes`